nmdguerreiro/bitoiu.github.com/_posts/2013-11-1-venn-lessons.md

 {% endhighlight javascript %}

-At creation time the developer has the option to pass his own custom key function, which is saved for the lifetime of this specific venn object, or that was my plan at least.
+At creation time, the developer has the option to pass his own custom key function, which is saved for the lifetime of this specific venn object, or that was my plan at least.

 The truth is, I was loosing the `keyFunction` value as soon as a `union` or `intersection` was executed.
 The `arraySubClass` works fine to add constant properties, in this case method definitions.
 When we want to track state, in this case a `keyFunction` value, this approach by itself needs to be adapted.

 **Backup and restore**

 One of the first options that came into mind was to backup the properties before calling the native methods and restore them after `arraySubClass`.
-In retrospective If it was today I would have adopted this solution, but at the time, I was more focused on finding a pattern that would not require maintenance if more properties were added.
-I discarded a solution that would involve iterating the venn array looking for special named properties since I removed made them non-enumerable in the first place.
+In retrospective, if it was today, I would have adopted this solution, but at the time, I was more focused on finding a pattern that would not require maintenance if more properties were added.
+I discarded a solution that would involve iterating through the venn array and looking for special named properties since I removed made them non-enumerable in the first place.

 **Avoid destroying the original object**